lucadibello/tcp-congestion-analysis-tool/README.md

 The tool is written in C and uses exclusively standard C libraries, so it can be compiled and run on any Linux machine.

+## Research report

+Following the creation of this small tool, I have performed some exploration into the functioning of TCP Congestion Protocols such as (New) Reno, Cubic, and Vegas.
+If you're curious, you can access the paper's PDF [here](./report/assignment_report.pdf).

 ## Getting Started

 To compile the tool, run the following command: